fibasile/fabricademy-machinable-rules/gitbook/os_circular_fashion.md

 None
 ### Learning outcomes

-* Understand how the current fashion industry works
-* Explore alternative systems for the fashion industry such as circular fashion, agile fashion, open value chains
+* References and Concept development
-* Learn 2D vectorial design and explore different software.
+* Design: sketches, prototypes, material choices, tests, 2D vector design software
-* Learn how to use the laser cutter
-* Learn how it is possible to create modular elements, structures and connections that allow the user to change the shape of a garment, resize it or replace certain elements
+* Fabrication: laser cutting, workflow, assemblying, material used and leftovers
+* Documentation: Anyone can go through the process and understand it
+* Final outcome: Is the project assembled, functioning and complete
+* Originality - Aesthetics: Has the design been thought through and elaborated

 ### Have you?

-* Designed and fabricated soft interlocking connections
+* Design and prototype with paper and scissors modular configurations and locking connections.
+Document the paper prototypes
-* Laser cut your modules and document the steps for setting up the laser cutting process in a tutorial format.
+* Run tests of laser cutting of your designs in fabric and document the parameters for the chosen fabric.
+* Design and Document the process.
-* created a full garment or applied the above to the seams, showing that the connection is well designed and holds the pull/stretch of a garment
+* Laser cut the modules.
+Create a modular or seamless garment, showing that the connection is well-designed and holds the pull/stretch of a garment.
+Document the assembly process and tests.
-* Documented the design, fabrication and tests
-* included all downloadable files in your documentation
-* upload your open source file with a picture at (https://oscircularfashion.herokuapp.com)
+* Upload the open source file in pdf, in correct scale with 1-5 pictures at (https://oscircularfashion.com) (preferably in white background)
-* Submitted some of your modules to the analog or digital material library of your lab.
-(20cm -20cm aprox)
+* Submit some of the modules to the analog or digital material library of the lab.
+Recommended size 20cm *20cm. (extra credit)

 ## FAQ

 None yet